-In this case, the threaded_call/1 and the threaded_exit/1 calls are made within the pseudo-object user.
-The implicit thread running the lists::member/2 goal suspends itself after providing a solution, waiting for a request to an alternative solution; the thread is automatically terminated when the runtime engine detects that backtracking to the threaded_exit/1 call is no longer possible.
+In this case, the threaded\call/1 and the threaded\exit/1 calls are made within the pseudo-object user.
+The implicit thread running the lists::member/2 goal suspends itself after providing a solution, waiting for a request for an alternative solution; the thread is automatically terminated when the runtime engine detects that backtracking to the threaded\exit/1 call is no longer possible.

-Calls to the threaded_exit/1 predicate block the caller until the object message queue receives the reply to the asynchronous call.
-The predicate threaded_peek/1-2 may be used to check if a reply is already available without removing it from the thread queue.
-The threaded_peek/1 predicate call succeeds or fails immediately without blocking the caller.
+Calls to the threaded\exit/1 predicate block the caller until the object message queue receives the reply to the asynchronous call.
+The predicate threaded\peek/1-2 may be used to check if a reply is already available without removing it from the thread queue.
+The threaded\peek/1 predicate call succeeds or fails immediately without blocking the caller.
 However, keep in mind that repeated use of this predicate is equivalent to polling a message queue, which may hurt performance.

-Be careful when using the threaded_exit/1 predicate inside failure-driven loops.
+Be careful when using the threaded\exit/1 predicate inside failure-driven loops.
 When all the solutions have been found (and the thread generating them is therefore terminated), re-calling the predicate will generate an exception.
-Note that failing instead of throwing an exception is not an acceptable solution as it could be misinterpreted as a failure of the threaded_call/1 argument.
+Note that failing instead of throwing an exception is not an acceptable solution, as it could be misinterpreted as a failure of the threaded\call/1 argument.

-The example on the previous section with prime numbers could be rewritten using the threaded_call/1 and threaded_exit/1 predicates:
+The example in the previous section with prime numbers could be rewritten using the threaded\call/1 and threaded\exit/1 predicates: